 Chuchitos a cheap, filling street breakfast, also available for lunch, but most commonly around dinnertime.
 We recommend the chuchitos sold near La Merced, on the corner of 1a Calle Poniente and 6a Avenida Norte.

-This dish is a regional specialty that has become a national dish.
+No Guatemalan dish is more emblematic of the country than pepián.
+This dish, once a regional specialty, has become a national dish.
 This spicy and slightly bitter stew is a fusion between Maya and Spanish cuisine.
-What gives this stew its characteristic flavor are the toasted pumpkin seeds (called pepitoria), tomatoes and guisquil (a type of squash).
+What gives pepián its characteristic flavor are the toasted pumpkin seeds (known as pepitoria), tomatoes and guisquil (a type of squash).
 It also contains corn, carrot, potatoes and other vegetables and the meat in it can be chicken, pork or beef, though there are versions with combinations of two or more meats.

 Pepian, one of Guatemala’s national dishes